-Paul was born John Paul Rodker, the son of John Rodker, writer, translator, and publisher, and the artist, Barbara Stanger McKenzie-Smith, in London, England.
+Paul was born John Paul Rodker, in 1937, the son of John Rodker, writer, translator, and publisher, and the artist, Barbara Stanger McKenzie-Smith, in London, England.
 Paul's grandfather, David, together with much of his family, joined the mass exodus of Jews from what is now Poland, most likely to escape the pogroms of the 1880s, moving to England, where the family worked hard and prospered.
-Paul's grandfather, like a number of his family members, worked as a corset-maker.
+David Rodker, like a number of his family members, worked as a corset-maker.
 The first article in the Journal of the Utah Jewish Genealogical Society, Atsmi uVsari, Issue #24, Dec., 2010, describes the family's early days in England.
 As far as we know, all the Rodkers in the world are related - the name seems to have been invented for (or by) just this one family!
 There are now Rodker descendants spread from Vancouver, Canada, to Tasmania - it might be called the "Rodker diaspora"!

 "A Jewish community was present before the Habsburg takeover, and is attested to have been overseen by a starost.
 Many Jews fleeing the Kingdom of Galicia and Lodomeria (as well as other Habsburg areas) from intense persecution and anti-Semitism during the Middle Ages settled in Rădăuţi.
 The community was allowed a degree of self-administration, and witnessed a period of prosperity and cultural effervescence during the 19th century."